What is a stillbirth?

 Can the risk of a stillbirth be reduced?

 In many cases, the cause of stillbirth is not known.
-But there are some things you can do that can help lower the risk of stillbirth.
+But there are some things you can do that can help lower your chance of stillbirth.

-- Avoid smoking while pregnant.
-Smoking in pregnancy is one of the main causes of stillbirth.
+Avoid smoking while pregnant.
 Quitting at any time reduces the risk of harm to your baby.

-Your doctor will talk with you about the timing of your birth if you have any risk factors.
+Your doctor or midwife will talk with you about the timing of your birth if you have any risk factors.

 When should I see my doctor?

-Contact your doctor or midwife immediately if you are pregnant and:
+Contact your doctor or midwife immediately if you are pregnant and you:

-- you think your baby has stopped moving or is moving differently or less than usual
+- think your baby has stopped moving or is moving differently or less than usual

-- you have strong pain or cramping in your abdomen or back
+- have strong pain or cramping in your abdomen or back

-- you receive a hard knock or blow to your abdomen
+- receive a hard knock or blow to your abdomen

-- you are bleeding or have more discharge than normal from your vagina
+- are bleeding or have more discharge than normal from your vagina

-- you feel dizzy, experience changes to your vision, or have severe or long-lasting headaches
+- feel dizzy, experience changes to your vision, or have severe or long-lasting headaches

-- your face, feet or hands suddenly swell or you have painful swelling in your legs
+- have swelling in your face, feet or hands or you have painful swelling in your legs

-- you have severe or ongoing nausea and vomiting that affects your eating or drinking
+- have severe or ongoing nausea and vomiting that affects your eating or drinking

 If you can't contact your doctor or midwife, go to the local hospital emergency department.
-If you think it is an emergency, phone triple zero (000) for an ambulance.
+If you think it’s an emergency, phone triple zero (000) for an ambulance.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.